 More than likely when designing custom hats you’ll want to consider embroidery, specifically embroidered patches.
 You know, those patches on the side arm of uniforms like military garments or sports teams.

 Embroidered patches on hats serve a few purposes: brand placement and uniqueness.
-These detailed patches allow a company or brand to express their brand identity in a subliminal manner but also differentiate itself from competition or simply, other custom hats.
+These detailed patches from BrandSick allow a company or brand to express their brand identity in a subliminal manner but also differentiate itself from competition or simply, other custom hats.
+Make sure to read our tips on custom hat embroidery and get some extra insight into the process!

 Some of the most common hats that include embroidered patch work are trucker hats, baseball hats and dad hats.